paulbarna/CarND-Behavioral-Cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network network architecture, which consists of 9 layers, including a normalization layer, 5 convolutional layers, and 3 fully connected layers
+My model has a convolution neural network network architecture, which consists of 9 layers, including a normalization layer, 5 convolutional layers, and 3 fully connected layers

 The model includes RELU layers to introduce nonlinearity (model.py code line 166-170), and the data is normalized in the model using a Keras lambda layer (model.py code line 163).